-14. Failure to Comply with Reasonable Directions or Requests of University Officials

-Failure to comply with the reasonable directions or requests of a University official acting in the performance of his or her duties.
+12. Failure to Comply with Reasonable Directions or Requests of University Officials a.
+Failure to comply with the reasonable directions or requests of a University official acting in the performance of their duties.

-15. Failure to Present Student Identification
+13. Failure to Present Student Identification

-The failure to present their student identification to any University official upon request and identify himself/herself to any University official acting in the performance of his/her duties.
-The student identification card is property of the university.
+a.
+The failure to present student identification to any University official upon request and identify oneself to a University official acting in the performance of their duties.
+The student identification card is property of the University.
 Students shall neither allow their student identification card to be used by other persons, nor shall they alter their student identification in any way.
 A student must pay a replacement charge for lost, stolen or damaged student identification cards.

-- 16. Abuse, Misuse or Theft of University Computer Data, Programs, Time, Computer or Network Equipment (OP 56.01 Acceptable Use of Information Technology Resources) - a.
-Unauthorized use of computing and/or networking resources; - b.
-Use of computing and/or networking resources for unauthorized or non-academic purposes; - c.
-Unauthorized accessing or copying of programs, records or data belonging to the University or another user or copyrighted software, without permission;
+14. Abuse, Misuse or Theft of University Computer Data, Programs, Time, Computer or Network Equipment

+(OP 56.01 - Acceptable Use of Information Technology Resources)

-- d.
-Attempted or actual breach of the security of another user's account and/or computing system, depriving another user of access to University computing and/or networking resources, compromising the privacy of another user or disrupting the intended use of computing or network resources; - e.
-Attempted or actual use of the University's computing and/or networking resources for personal or financial gain; - f.
-Attempted or actual transport of copies of University's programs, records or data to another person or computer without written authorization; - g.
-Attempted or actual destruction or modification of programs, records or data belonging to the University or another user or destruction of the integrity of computer-based information; - h.
-Attempted or actual use of the computing and/or networking facilities to interfere with the normal operation of the University's computing and/or networking systems; or through such actions, causing a waste of such resources (people, capacity, computer); or, - i.
-Allowing another person, either through one's personal computer account, or by other means, to accomplish any of the above. - 17.
-Providing False, Misleading or Untrue Statements Misuse of Records
+- a.
+Unauthorized use of computing and/or networking resources. - b.
+Use of computing and/or networking resources for unauthorized or non-academic purposes. - c.
+Unauthorized accessing or copying of programs, records, or data belonging to the University or another user or copyrighted software without permission. - d.
+Attempted or actual breach of the security of another user's account and/or computing system, depriving another user of access to University computing and/or networking resources, compromising the privacy of another user, or disrupting the intended use of computing or network resources. - e.
+Attempted or actual use of the University's computing and/or networking resources for personal or financial gain. - f.
+Attempted or actual transport of copies of University's programs, records, or data to another person or computer without written authorization. - g.
+Attempted or actual destruction or modification of programs, records, or data belonging to the University or another user, or destruction of the integrity of computer-based information. - h.
+Attempted or actual use of the computing and/or networking facilities to interfere with the normal operation of the University's computing and/or networking systems, or through such actions, causing a waste of such resources (people, capacity, computer). - i.
+Allowing another person, either through one's personal computer account, or by other means, to accomplish any of the above.

-Knowingly providing to the University, or to a University official in the performance of his/her duties, either verbally, or through forgery, alteration or misuse of any University document, record or instrument of identification.
+15. Providing False, Misleading, or Untrue Statements Misuse of Records a.
+Knowingly providing to the University, or a University official in the performance of their duties, either verbally, or through forgery, alteration or misuse of any University document, record, or instrument of identification.

-18. Skateboard, Roller Blades, or Similar Devices
+16. Skateboard, Roller Blades, or Similar Devices

-Use of skateboards, roller blades or other similar devices in University buildings or on University premises in such a manner as to constitute a safety hazard or cause damage to University or personal property or which disrupts the normal operation of the University.
-NOTE: Also refer to TTUHSC OP 76.32, Traffic and Parking Regulations.
+a.
+Use of skateboards, roller blades, or other similar devices in University buildings or on University premises in such a manner as to constitute a safety hazard or cause damage to University or personal property or which disrupts the normal operation of the University.
+Also refer to TTUHSC OP 76.32, Traffic and Parking Regulations.

-19. Academic Misconduct
+17. Academic Misconduct